aaakpinar/NCE/evpn-mh/intro.md

 + **Multi-homing Modes:** There are two modes defined by the standard; single-active and all-active.
 The single-active has only one active link while all-active uses all links and provides load balancing.
 An example of all-active multi-homing will be covered in this tutorial.
 ![image](https://github.com/aaakpinar/NCE/blob/evpn-mh/evpn-mh/evpn-mh-all-active.svg)

 + **Ethernet Segment (ES):** Defines the CE links connected to multiple PEs.
-Each ES has a unique identifier (ESI) known EVPN network-wide which used to prevent duplication.
+Each ES has a unique identifier (ESI) advertised via EVPN.
+It is used for load-balancing, preventing loops and duplicates for multi-homed workloads.
 ![image](https://github.com/aaakpinar/NCE/blob/evpn-mh/evpn-mh/esi.svg)

 Sub-interfaces of these physical interfaces can be attached to different MAC-VRFs.